About Us

 About the Steering Committee

-The global Jane’s Walk community is a non-hierarchical movement.
+The Global Jane’s Walk community is a non-hierarchical movement.
 The Steering Committee is not a central organizing authority, and we cannot provide funding for Jane’s Walk activities outside of Toronto.

 Meet the Steering Committee